OctopusDeploy/blog/blog/2018-11/oracle-database-using-redgate-part-II/index.md

 ---
 title: Add Post Deployment scripts Oracle Database CI/CD pipeline with Octopus Deploy, Jenkins and Redgate
-description: In Part II in this series of deploying to Oracle databases we will expand on the existing process to include post deployment scripts and swap out TeamCity with Jenkins.
+description: In Part II in this series of deploying to Oracle databases we will expand on the existing process to include post-deployment scripts and swap out TeamCity with Jenkins.
 author: bob.walker@octopus.com
 visibility: public
 published: 2018-11-09